 Brian has great insight.
 He’s the CEO of Custom Learning Systems Group Ltd. and has a great deal of experience from his work guiding hundreds of healthcare professionals and systems through organizational change.

-SA: I often say that clearly stated objectives and a straightforward mission are vital to leaders; what is your personal mission?
+SA: I often say that clearly stated objectives and a straightforward mission are vital to leaders; what is your mission?

 BL: Yes, I agree and simply put, I want to make a profound difference in healthcare by developing world-class patient care